This is an overview of how I approach and express my personal pursuits, which generally revolve around lettering.

-My artwork centers around the things I value most—time, travel, enjoying things while you can and not letting life pass you by, not letting anyone or anything own you or trample you, living a full and interesting life, finding peace and happiness within, spreading love and kindness wherever you go.
+My artwork centers around the things I value most—time, travel, enjoying things while you can and not letting life pass you by, not letting anyone or anything own you, finding peace and happiness within, spreading love and kindness wherever you go.

 topics i focus on